Grilled Pork Tenderloins

 - 5 tablespoons chopped fresh herbs (rosemary, thyme, sage leaves, oregano, parsley, mint)

-- 2 tablespoons Montreal Steak Seasoning (substitute with a combination of onion powder, garlic powder,
+- 2 tablespoons Montreal Steak Seasoning (substitute with a combination of onion powder, garlic powder, red pepper and coarse black pepper)

 Instructions